Dr. Jeff Bell

 He has coached a variety of middle school and varsity sports in Peach County schools.
 In 2005, he was a member of the football staff that won Peach County’s first ever state championship.
 He was also the girl’s varsity soccer coach from 2003 through 2008.

-He has a BS in Criminal Justice from Troy State University, an MA in Secondary Education from the University of Phoenix and an Ed.S degree from Capella University.
-He is received a Ph.D in Leadership in Educational Administration from Capella University Summer of 2011.
+He has a Bachelor of Science degree in Criminal Justice from Troy State University, a Masters of Art degree in Secondary Education from the University of Phoenix and a Specialist in Education degree from Capella University.
+He received his Ph.D in Leadership in Educational Administration from Capella University during the Summer of 2011.

 Mr. Vosalowe Cammack

 Vosalowe Cammack is originally from Birmingham, Alabama.
-He taught four years in Birmingham before coming to Peach County High where he has taught Social Sciences for the last six years.
-He is happy to serve as Byron Middle's Assistant Principal.
+He taught for four years in Birmingham before coming to Peach County High where he he taught Social Sciences for six years.
+He is happy to serve as Byron Middle School's Assistant Principal.

 He is married and has one son and two daughters.